MikroElektronika/mikrosdk_click_v2/clicks/altitude4/README.md

 - This function writes the len amount of data from the w_buf to the address reg.
 > void altitude4_generic_write ( altitude4_t *ctx, uint8_t reg, uint8_t *w_buf, uint8_t len );

-- This function acquires sensor data from the click module and stores it in the sensor data object.
+- This function acquires sensor data from the Click module and stores it in the sensor data object.
 > uint8_t altitude4_read_sensor ( altitude4_t *ctx, altitude4_sensor_t *sens_data );

 ## Examples Description

-> This example showcases how to initialize, configure and use the Altitude 4 click module.
-The click has a sensor that measures: altitude, pressure and temperature.
+> This example showcases how to initialize, configure and use the Altitude 4 Click module.
+The Click has a sensor that measures: altitude, pressure and temperature.
 No additional equipment or special configuration is required in order for this demo to work.

 **The demo application is composed of two sections :**

 ### Application Init

-> This function initializes and configures the logger and click modules.
+> This function initializes and configures the logger and Click modules.

 ```c